 Human health concerns related to air quality are, in a large part, due to particulate matter and ground level ozone, as described below:

 Particulate matter (PM)—especially PM2.5, or particulates under 2.5 micrometers in size—has been associated with multiple health effects, including cardiovascular, respiratory, and immunological, the latter manifesting as increased risk for pneumonia (Rappold et al. 2011; Reid et al. 2016; Tinling et al. 2016).
-Additionally, particulate matter has been found to cross the placenta in pregnant women (Bové et al. 2019), and be associated with preterm birth (DeFranco et al. 2016; Trasande et al. 2016) and low birth weight (Fleischer et al. 2014).
+Additionally, particulate matter has been found to cross the placenta in pregnant women (Bové et al. 2019), and has been associated with preterm birth (DeFranco et al. 2016; Trasande et al. 2016) and low birth weight (Fleischer et al. 2014).

 Ground level ozone, formed primarily when sunlight acts on nitrous oxides and volatile organic compounds, has been associated with asthma exacerbations, increased hospitalizations, and premature mortality (Bell et al. 2004; Zanobetti and Schwartz 2008; Di et al. 2017), as well as with preterm birth (Olsson et al. 2013).

 Both particulate matter and ground level ozone are expected to increase with climate change.
 In Montana, ozone levels are generally low, but particulate matter levels potentially elevated.
 Eight counties in Montana, for example, received grades of “F” for particulate matter in the American Lung Association report State of the Air 2018 (American Lung Association 2018).
 Wildfires can provide significant contributions to high levels of particulate matter.
-In addition, some local areas have elevated particulate matter levels during winter months due to inversion layers and high woodstove usage.
+In addition, some local areas have elevated particulate matter levels during winter months due to inversion layers in combination withand high woodstove usage.

 Wildfires and Wildfire Smoke